-As a result of the planning delays and therefore the signing of the S106 agreements, the work to consider the viability of the funding model has been delayed.
 The likely borrowing costs will be costed by KCC over the next few months, to ensure the current funding model remains viable.
-If the Board agree that the Project should retain its full LGF allocation, the outcome of this assessment will be considered as part of the next update report to the Board in February 2021.
+If the Board agree that the Project should retain its full LGF allocation, the outcome of this assessment will be considered as part of the next update report to the Board in November 2020.

-- 7.2.3 A security bond is being provided to Kent County Council to forward fund Source 1, as set out within the confidential appendix.
-The provision of a bond has been agreed in principal with the developer. - 7.2.4 KCC securing a charge on the land to enable Kent County Council to forward fund Source 2.
+- 8.2.3 A security bond is being provided to Kent County Council to forward fund Source 1, as set out within the confidential appendix.
+The provision of a bond has been agreed in principal with the developer; - 8.2.4 KCC securing a charge on the land to enable Kent County Council to forward fund Source 2.
 The provision of a land charge has been agreed in principal with the developer, however, details are still to be provided and agreed. - 7.3 As the developers are also delivering the spine road, to connect the bridge with the existing road network to the north east, any delays to the developer's construction of the spine road will impact the opening date for the Project. - 7.4 The draft Head of Terms agreement with the developer, who is constructing the spine road, sets out the requirement to deliver the spine road at the same time as the Project.
 As full planning consent has not yet been granted to this site, this remains a substantial Project risk.
-A detailed planning submission has been made for the spine road which will be determined as part of the application for the site in November 2020.

-- 7.5 A Compulsory Purchase Order (CPO) inquiry may be required to secure the land to complete the Project.
+A detailed planning submission has been made for the spine road which will be determined as part of the application for the site in October 2020, subject to gaining Natural England agreement on the developers proposals to mitigate the water quality impacts on the river Stour. - 7.5 A Compulsory Purchase Order (CPO) inquiry may be required to secure the land to complete the Project.
 A land agent has been appointed to lead on land negotiations, and the landowners have been consulted during the design phase to enable their initial concerns to be mitigated through design amendments.
-Once the planning has been confirmed, KCC will be in a better position to progress negotiations, with the intention of acquiring the land through voluntary negotiations. - 7.6 If a CPO is required this will added to the timescales for delivering the project and risks an increase in LGF spend beyond 30 September 2021.
+Once the planning has been confirmed, KCC will be in a better position to progress negotiations, with the intention of acquiring the land through voluntary negotiations. - 7.6 If a CPO enquiry is required then this will add to the timescales for delivering the project and risks an increase in LGF spend beyond 30 September 2021.

 KCC intend to run the CPO in parallel with the negotiations to reduce the impact on the construction programme.